Britons worry profits to trump services in hospital deal

 The hospital will remain NHS property, staff will remain NHS employees and patients will continue to receive NHS treatment free of charge.

-"This is not privatisation," said Stephen Dunn, policy director at local health authority NHS Midlands and East, who conceived of the plan.
+"This is not privatization," said Stephen Dunn, policy director at local health authority NHS Midlands and East, who conceived of the plan.

 "It's a ground-breaking and watershed moment for the NHS.
 I am confident that this will be a model for the future," he said, and added that it was a "great deal" for local people.